 - Leadership in Nursing

-1-2) Medical Terminology & Communication covers vocabulary, reading, writing, conversation and pronunciation, abbreviations and terminology used in nursing in North America.
-CELBAN Test Prep helps students maximize their English competency test score which is required for Nurse registration in Canada.
-CELBAN is currently one of the only English tests accepted by the Nursing regulatory body in British Columbia, Canada.
+1-2) Medical Terminology & Communication is designed for IENs who originally studied medical terminology in a language other than English, and who now need the English terminology in order to work in a Canadian health care setting.
+It covers vocabulary, reading, writing, conversation and pronunciation, abbreviations and terminology used in nursing in North America.
+An English Test Prep (CELBAN/IELTS) helps students maximize their English competency test score which is required for Nurse registration in Canada.
+CELBAN and IELTS are currently two of the only English tests accepted by the Nursing regulatory body in British Columbia, Canada.

-3-4) The Canadian Nursing Review and Workplace/Licensing Exam Prep courses teach skill-development, critical-thinking training for nursing judgments, test question approach strategies and cultural awareness.
-Students have the opportunity to develop their practical experience during on-site laboratory sessions and case-study simulations, ensuring they can be well prepared for safe and effective practice in the workforce.
+3-4) The Canadian Nursing Review and Workplace/Licensing Exam Prep course teaches skill-development, critical-thinking training for nursing judgments, test question approach strategies, safe and effective workplace practice, and cultural awareness.
+Students have the opportunity to develop their practical experience during on-site laboratory sessions and case-study simulations.
+As an introduction to a Canadian health care facility, students have an opportunity to help residents with ADLs (activities of daily living) during a 1-week clinical placement.

 5) The Co-Op Work Experience is an essential component of the program.
 Students have the opportunity to complete a co-op work experience at a Canadian hospital or health care facility.
 Nursing procedures vary from country to country, so the work experience offers invaluable training in nursing in a North American health care environment.